Bandon Dunes Golf: The Ultimate Guide to Visiting the World’s Best Golf Resort

 - Layers – The weather here can be extremely variable, so plan to bring a few cold-weather layers regardless of time of year.

 - Shorts – Yep, even in the winter.
-I’ve played in shorts during both of my January Bandon trips over the years.
+I’ve played in shorts during two of my January Bandon trips over the years, and could have on my third if I’d wanted.

 - Umbrella and Rain gear – Don’t have either of those?
 Go buy them.
 The only thing worse than a rainy Bandon trip is not having the right attire to keep it enjoyable.
-I recommend Galvin Green.
+I recommend Galvin Green or Sun Mountain.

 - Sunscreen and lip balm – This goes without saying.